nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     <em style="color:#CC5500">Figure 17.
 Activity Diagram for User Execution of Command</em>
 </p>

-#### 3.1.2 Design consideration:
+#### 3.1.2 Design consideration

 ##### 3.1.2.1 Aspect: Execution of undo/redo

 * **Current Implementation:** Saves the entire patient details in CliniCal application.

-  * Pros: Easy to implement as the entire list of patients would be saved.
+  * Pros: It is easier to implement as the entire list of patients would be saved.
+The list of patients can then be easily loaded to be used or saved for future use by `Model`.

-  * Cons: May have performance issues in terms of memory usage.
+  * Cons: This may have performance issues in terms of memory usage.

 * **Alternative Implementation:** Undo/redo function is handled by each individual command.

-  * Pros: Will use less memory (e.g. for `delete`, just save the patient being deleted).
+  * Pros: The application will use less memory (e.g. for `delete`, just save the patient being deleted).

   * Cons: The implementation of undo/redo for each specific command must be correct.

   ##### 3.1.2.2 Aspect: Choice of data structure to store CliniCal application states

-  * **Current Implementation:** List with a pointer to the current CliniCal state
+ * **Current Implementation:** List with `currentStatePointer` pointing to the current CliniCal state.

-    * Pros: Easier to implement as the previous state can be easily accessed by the pointer
+    * Pros: It is easier to implement as only a single List is required and all states can be accessed.

-    * Cons: Requires keep track of the current state and purging of redundant states.
+    * Cons: This requires constant updating of the `CliniCalStateList` such as purging of redundant states.

-  * **Alternative Implementation:** Stack
+ * **Alternative Implementation:** Two Stacks - CommandsExecutedStack and RedoStack

-    * Pros: The more intuitive solution as a stack follows the first in last out principle.
+    * Pros: The more intuitive solution as a stack follows the First In Last Out principle.
+There would be no need for any `currentStatePointer` since the current state would be at the top of the stacks.

     * Cons: Harder to implement as two separate stacks would have to be tracked and there would be more dependencies to implement before and after the execution of every command.